 Estrangement can occur for a wide variety of reasons such as abuse and neglect, rejection of LGBT+ identities, clash in personal values, clash of religious values and substance abuse.

-SAAS and the SFC use the following definition of estrangement (updated at November 2022):
+SAAS (Student Award Agency Scotland) use the following definition of estrangement (current at December 2023):

 o Financial difficulties

 o Difficulty in securing accommodation due to guarantor requirements

 Universities and colleges can support these students in the following ways

 o Offer a named point of contact to support the student both during their application and throughout the duration of their studies